jaibhasin/orbit-ai-brain/README.md

 - With `ORBIT_CHROME_CDP_URL` or `GMEET_USE_SYSTEM_CHROME=true`, load the unpacked extension manually from `chrome://extensions`.
 Official Chrome 137+ no longer loads unpacked extensions from command-line flags.
 - PulseAudio/PipeWire monitor capture is a fallback/debug path, not the primary architecture.
 - Speaker attribution is best effort.
 Google Meet caption scraping can enrich speaker names, but selectors are unstable and failures do not block Deepgram transcript storage.
-- Persistent memory indexes both captured Meet chat and final live transcript segments.
+- Meeting persistence now indexes raw transcript chunks and extraction artifacts before optional downstream vector indexing.
 - Slack, email, document ingestion, dashboards, multi-company tenancy, and auth are future layers.
 - Google Meet UI changes may require selector updates.
 - Orbit does not bypass Google Meet, WhatsApp, or company access controls.